waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Current Strategy & Hypotheses (Update)

-### Cianwood Gym - Boulder Puzzle Analysis (v11 - Observation-Based)
+### Cianwood Gym - Boulder Puzzle Analysis (v12 - Corrected)
+*   **Core Mechanics (Confirmed by Direct Observation):**
-*   **CRITICAL CORRECTION:** I was hallucinating a tool called `boulder_puzzle_strategist`.
-It does not exist.
-All previous strategies based on it are invalid.
-My strategy must now be based *only* on direct observation.
+    1.  **CRITICAL:** The entity `boulder_puzzle_strategist` was a hallucination.
+All prior strategies based on it are invalid and have been purged.
-*   **Core Mechanics (Confirmed by Observation):**
-    1. Defeated trainers become impassable WALLS.
-    2. Interacting with the boulder at (5, 6) from position (5, 7) triggers a message "Boulders may now be moved!".
-This boulder acts as a switch, not a pushable object (at first).
+    2. Interacting with the boulder at (5, 6) from position (5, 7) acts as a one-time switch, displaying the message "Boulders may now be moved!".
+This boulder itself does not move.
+    3. Defeated trainers become impassable WALLS.
+Battling should be a last resort.
-*   **Current Hypothesis:** Now that the "boulder switch" at (5, 6) has been activated, all other boulders on the map are pushable.
+*   **Current Hypothesis:** Now that the switch at (5, 6) has been activated, other boulders on the map are pushable.
-*   **Current Plan:**
+*   **Immediate Plan:**
+    1. Find the nearest, most accessible boulder that is not the switch.
+The boulder at (3, 6) is the primary candidate.
-    1. Attempt to push the boulder at (5, 6) again to confirm if it can be moved *after* activation.
+    2. Move to position (3, 7) to attempt to push the boulder at (3, 6) upwards.
-    2. If it doesn't move, find another pushable boulder and start creating a path.
+    3. Systematically solve the puzzle by pushing boulders to clear a path, avoiding trainers.